lukehoang1905/Github-issue-QuadAi/README.md

 1. How did you implement styling?
 What are the pros and cons?
 Why did you chose this approach?

-   I use bootstrap to do most of the styling structure since the app is relative small so that would be the most efficent though it is quite unflexible and less of artistic side.
+   I use bootstrap to do most of the styling structure since the app is relative small so that would be the most efficent though it is quite unflexible.

-   Moreover, with conditional styling, I use variable from redux store to able to maintain selection
-   Another reason is that this is the approach I feel comfortable of using at the moment
+   - pros : simple, easy to use, responssive
+   - cons : Unflexible sometime, external libary risk,

+   I also use inline CSS styling where there is logic , conditional that applied.
+Because it is more efficient and easier to manage the code where logic, variables and styling result are in 1 js file.

+   - pros: utilize of ES6 template literal notation, easy to manage logics and variables that in 1 file .js
+   - cons: unreusable

 2. How did you share state between components?
 What are the pros and cons?
 Why did you chose this approach?